barbarer/py4e-int/_sources/functions/func-group.rst

 .. activecode:: funct_ac_pogil_add_line
     :caption: Modify the code below to print the last two lines twice

     Modify the code below to print the last two lines twice by only adding one line.
-That line can't contain the keyword print in it.
+That line can't call the print function.
     ~~~~
     # function definition
     def print_message():